anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Beware of false knowledge; it is more dangerous than ignorance.
+Quote: Do not wait for leaders; do it alone, person to person.

-By: Bernard Shaw
+By: Mother Teresa